 Wawanesa Climate Champions: Local Grants

-With extreme weather becoming more frequent, unpredictable, and severe, we’re proud to once again step up to help more communities become more resilient through our Wawanesa Climate Champions: Local Grants.
+With extreme weather becoming more frequent, unpredictable, and severe, we’re proud to help more communities become more resilient through our Wawanesa Climate Champions: Local Grants.

-Our Wawanesa Climate Champions program invests $2 million annually to help people on the front lines of climate change who are working to build more resilient communities.
+Since its launch in 2024, the Wawanesa Climate Champions: Local Grants have provided over $488,000 to local organizations.
+The initiative is part of the Wawanesa Climate Champions program that invests $2 million annually to help people and organizations on the front lines who are working to build more resilient communities.

 Application Components